 Benefits of a work placement

-- Enhance your CV: A placement is a great way of boosting your CV and providing you with experience that will help you in future employment.
+- Enhance your CV: A work placement is a great way of boosting your CV and help you develop the skills and experience that will help you in future employment.

 - Develop and apply new skills: A work placement will help you develop the skills you'll need in your future career.
 It may also allow you to apply what you've been learning at the College within an industry setting.

-- Make contacts: Any contacts you make whilst looking for work or on placement can lead to future work or job opportunities.
-Even those employers who don't offer you a placement might be useful in the future.
+- Make contacts: Any contacts you make while looking for work or on a placement can lead to future work or job opportunities.
+Even those employers who don't offer you a placement might be useful contacts in the future.

-- Experiment: A work placement offers you the opportunity to experiment with the type of job you may want to do once you've graduated, or it may give you an idea of what you don't want to do.
+- Experiment: A work placement offers you the opportunity to experiment with the type of job you may want to do once you've graduated.
+It may give you an idea of what you don't want to do.

-- The chance of a permanent job: The second most popular way UAL graduates find work is through working there before, and a work placement is a great opportunity for students to get their foot in the door and leave a good impression.
+- The chance of a permanent job: The second most popular way UAL graduates find work is through working there before, so a work placement is a great opportunity for students to get relevant experience and leave a good impression.

 - BA (Hons) Design for Art Direction